earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 If you're new to bash scripting, I'll run through a few of the more useful beginner tricks from our [understanding bash article](https://earthly.dev/blog/understanding-bash/).

 * Spaces are surprisingly important. `A=B` is different from `A = B`.
 Also `if[$A=$B]` does not work - it has to be `if [ $A = $B ]`.
-* Variables can cause really weird things if they are not wrapped in double quotes.
-The reason is that a variable which contains spaces can expand across multiple command parameters, unless it's within quotes.
-To prevent any surprises, a good rule is to never expand a variable outside of double quotes.
+* Variables can cause really weird things if they are not wrapped in double-quotes.
+The reason is that a variable that contains spaces can expand across multiple command parameters unless it's within quotes.
+To prevent any surprises, a good rule is to never expand a variable outside of double-quotes.
 So use `"$ABC"` always and not simply `$ABC`.
 * A really good tool to check for some common errors like the above is [`shellcheck`](https://www.shellcheck.net/).
 * If there is an error in a bash script, by default, the script simply continues without a worry.
 This is very often not what you want - you want to terminate immediately so that the user is aware that something has failed.
 To enable this, put `set -e` at the top of the file.
 * A series of piped commands can also fail and bash doesn't terminate by default.
 To terminate immediately in such cases, you can enable `set -o pipefail`.